 #(5.8433347 3.054 3.7586665 1.1986669 NIL)

-Now, the following function which-cluster
+Now, the following function which-cluster decides which

 cluster a given the data point belongs to.
 It takes two arguments: a

-and \(k\)-data points designated as cluster
+data point x and \(k\)-data points designated as cluster

-centers centers
+centers centers.

 (defun which-cluster (x centers)